 To review candidate qualifications, hiring departments may require candidates to complete the Student Employment Application, the department’s own application, and/or to submit résumés.

-If the Student Employment Application is used: the application includes a question about felony convictions.
-If all questions on the application are not completed, it is recommended by the Office of Human Resources that the application be considered incomplete and not viable.
+If the student employment application is used, and all questions on the application are not completed, it is recommended by the Office of Human Resources that the application be considered incomplete and not viable.

-If a candidate has marked Yes on the felony conviction question and is the candidate of choice, Human Resources recommends that a conditional offer be made to the student until a background check is completed.
+If the position requires a background check, contact the Human Resources Department.
+Human Resources recommends that a conditional offer be made to the student until a background check is completed.
 If a conditional offer of employment is made, the student is not permitted to work until the background check is complete.
-Complete the Human Resources forms for the Background Screening Request.
+Contact the Human Resources Department to initiate a background check.

 Submit paperwork to Student Employment